Everything You Always Wanted to Know About XVA Model Risk but Were Afraid to Ask: Theoretical Framework

-Thus, the CVA of a payer (receiver) Swap at time $t$ can be written as a weighted sum with weights represented by the values of a strip of co-terminal payer (receiver) European Swaptions expiring at time $t_i$ to enter in a Swap with tenor $\mathcal{T} =T-t_i$.
-Symmetrically, DVA can be obtained as a weighted sum over the values of a strip of receiver (payer) European Swaptions.
+In conclusion, the CVA of a single, uncollateralized payer (receiver) Swap at time $t$ can be written as a weighted sum of co-terminal payer (receiver) European Swaptions expiring at time $t_i$ to enter in a Swap with tenor $\mathcal{T} =T-t_i$.
+Symmetrically, the DVA at time $t$ can be written as a weighted sum of co-terminal receiver (payer) European Swaptions.

+Given a discrete time grid to compute CVA and DVA according to equations \ref{eq:CVA_exact_formula_disc} and \ref{eq:DVA_exact_formula_disc} the implementation of the pricing of each co-terminal Swaption involves a number of steps, enumerated below in the case of shifted-SABR framework: \begin{enumerate} \item calculation of the shifted Black implied volatility cube starting form the quoted Swaption price cube (see \ref{tab:mkt_swpt_prices_cube}); \item calibration of the shifted-SABR model for each combination of expiries $\xi$ and tenors $\mathfrak{T}$; \item rearrangement of the calibrated parameters in the corresponding 4 parameters' matrices $\alpha, \beta, \nu, \rho$; \item For each time step $t_i$ \begin{enumerate} \item compute the set of SABR parameters $p_i^{SABR}=\{\alpha_i,\beta_i, \nu_i, \rho_i \}$ through a 2-dimensional interpolation and extrapolation\footnote{We interpolated and extrapolated linearly.} on tenor/expiry market grid for expiry $t_i-t$ and tenor $T-t_i$